Help Us To Build Mississippi's 1st Birth Center!

 We accept Medicaid, United Healthcare, Mississippi Magnolia, Molina, and Blue Cross Blue Shield of Mississippi.

 Shenedra's Birth Journey

+Clinical exams alone are not enough to help you have a healthy baby.
+Childbirth education is essential to experiencing sufficient prenatal care and attaining healthy birth outcomes.
 We offer childbirth education and preparation classes to get you and the father ready for birth.
-You will learn:
+You and the father will learn:

 *Passive and active labor preparation

 *Prenatal nutrition and exercise

 Why You Should Wait 40 Weeks to Deliver